brightakin/Bank-Application-brightakin/README.md

-This is a single page application that has basic banking functionalities such as sending an receive money, as well as request a loan.
+This is a single page application that has basic banking functionalities such as sending and receiving money, as well as requesting a loan.

 The app also has a timeout feature that logs the user out if the are inactive for ten seconds, it also has a feature that sort transactions based on the value.
 It was built with html, css, and vanilla javascript.